regnull/ubikom/doc/cli.md

 15:43:48 INF private key saved location=secret.key
 ```

+The key will be saved as secret.key file in the current directory.

 It is recommended that you use a passphrase when you create a key.
 If you don't, anyone who can access this file
 will be able to impersonate you.